Barabar Caves: Lomas Rishi cave

-The cave of Lomas Rishi is probably the most famous of the caves of Barabar, because of its beautifully carved door.
-It is on the southern side of Barabar granite hill, and is adjacent to Sudama cave, which is on the left.
-Lomas Rishi consists of two rooms: a rectangular room measuring 9.86x5.18m, and a circular, semi-hemispherical room 5m in diameter, which is accessed from the rectangular room by a narrow rectangular passage.
+The cave of Lomas Rishi has a carved entranceway.
+It is on the southern side of the Barabar granite hill, adjacent to the Sudama cave which is on the left.
+Lomas Rishi consists of two rooms: a rectangular space measuring 9.86 x 5.18m, and a circular, semi-hemispherical chamber 5m in diameter, accessed by a narrow rectangular passage.

 This cave has an arched facade that probably imitates contemporary wooden architecture.
-On the periphery of the door, along the curve of the architrave, a line of elephants advances in the direction of stupa emblems.
-This is the characteristic form of the "Chaitya arch" or chandrashala, to be an important feature of architecture and sculpture in the rock for many centuries.
-It is clearly a stone reproduction of wooden buildings and other plant materials.
-According to Gupta, Lomas Rishi's immediate successors are the Kondivite and Guntupalli caves.
+On the periphery of the door, along the curve of the architrave, a line of elephants advance in the direction of stupa emblems.
+This is the characteristic form of the "chaitya arch" or chandrashala, an important feature of rock architecture and sculpture for many centuries, and long considered a stone reproduction of wooden buildings and other plant materials.
+According to historian S. P. Gupta, Lomas Rishi's immediate successors are the Kondivite and Guntupalli caves.

 Lomas Rishi has no Ashoka inscription, perhaps because it has never been completed due to structural rock slide problems.
-It is generally considered, however, that it was also created around 260 BCE, like the other caves, because of the similarity of the internal structure and the degree of finish of the rock, the walls being perfectly polished, with the exception of the vault whose digging was interrupted.
-It has a much later inscription of Anantavarman above the entrance, from the 5th century CE.

 According to Gupta, the theory that Lomas Rishi would not have received Ashoka's inscription because it was in a state of incompleteness, is undermined by the fact that the cave of Vivaskarma, another cave of Barabar, although it is not finished, was nevertheless consecrated by Ashoka.
 The consecration of a cave could therefore be done in the course of work.
-This could induce that Lomas Rishi, with its bas-reliefs, is actually posterior to Ashoka.
-Gupta actually believes that Lomas Rishi is posterior to both Ashoka and his grandson Dasaratha, and would have been built at the end of the Maurya Empire, under the reign of his last Emperor Brihadratha, and abruptly halted in 185 BC with the assassination of Brihadratha and the coup d'état of Pushyamitra Sunga, founder of the Sunga dynasty.
-Pushyamitra Sunga is also known to have persecuted Buddhists and Ajivikas, which would explain the immediate cessation of work.
-According to Gupta, the abrupt interruption of the works is suggested by the lack of finishing, even approximate, of the ground, with for example the abandonment in the state of some pikes of the rocks which would have required only a few minutes of chipping to be removed in order to obtain a fairly regular floor.
+This could imply that Lomas Rishi, with its bas-reliefs, actually post-dates Ashoka's reign.

+Gupta actually believes that Lomas Rishi post-dates both Ashoka and his grandson Dasaratha, and would have been built at the end of the Maurya Empire, under the reign of its last Emperor Brihadratha, and abruptly halted in 185 BC with the assassination of Brihadratha and the coup d'état of Pushyamitra Sunga, founder of the Sunga dynasty.
+Pushyamitra Sunga is known to have persecuted Buddhists and Ajivikas, which could explain the immediate cessation of work.
+According to Gupta, the abrupt interruption of the works is suggested by the lack of finishing, even approximate, of the ground: for example, the abandonment in state of some rock pikes, which would have required only a few minutes of chipping to be removed in order to obtain a fairly regular floor.